Prior to your massage…

 After the massage…

-At the end of the massage, your therapist will place a hot towel on your back and let you lie there for a couple minutes to let the massage soak in.
-The therapist will leave the room, but return soon to remove the towel and apply essential oils.
-They will leave so you can dress in private.
+At the end of the massage, your therapist will give you instructions and will leave so you can dress in private.
 Wait a minute on the table as you get grounded and stretch out if you’d like.
 The child’s pose is a great post-massage stretch.
 Then take your time getting ready.

 Realize that the benefits of massage tend to be cumulative, so typically, you will feel better as you get additional massages and make it part of your wellness routine.
 Every body could use some good Karma.